ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 CS ships with a Spanish and some other dictionaries that provides spelling of words (for spell correction) and parts of speech of words.
 It also ships with some ontologies like LIVEDATA/ONTOLOGY/SPANISH which you can do :build 0 if you have set language=SPANISH in cs_init.txt file.

-# Running CS in a foreign language

-To run in a language, use the command line parameter `language=`.
-For any CS instance, you can only support one language at a time (because CS cannot load multiple dictionaries or autodetect a language).
-So if you want to have servers for multiple languages, you need multiple servers, each routed to appropriately.

-The user's topic file is named by username-botname-language (which english just omitting the -language component).
-This means that a user chatting with a german CS server is having an independent conversation to any conversation he had with the english server.
-If you use LTM files to store long-term data about the user, you can choose whether such data is unique per language or shared, since the name of the file is written in script.

-If `language=ideographic` is used, then spell check is disabled and tokenization will make each character be a token.
-This is useful for languages like Korean and Chinese.

 # Translating concepts